denis-kisel/laravel-admin-widget/readme.md

 ```

 ## Usage
-Make widget by code
+Make widget by code(underscore)
 ``` bash
 $ php artisan admin:widget slider
 ```

 Fill generated file by path: app/Admin/Controllers/Widgets/SliderWidget.php.
 You can view example file in the same dir.

-In the address link
+Widget link.
+You can replace link in the app/Admin/routes.php file.
 ``` bash
 site.com/admin/slider-widget
 ```